annazc-ann/wa-automove/README.md

  the Termux app is closed. </p>
 <h3>🚨 ATTENTION 🚨</h3>
-Running this script means that you will not be able to access your WhatsApp files inside the app.<br>
+Running this script means that you will not be able to access your WhatsApp files inside the app.
 Otherwise, you can find and access your moved files inside
 <code>/storage/emulated/0/WA-Media/</code>
 <p>was inspired by:
 https://youtu.be/JNl2krTKf-s